Deep Inverse Design for High-Level Synthesis: Experiments

 To demonstrate the benefits of PIR over LLVM IR in our work, we also conducted a comparative experiment to explore PIR's representational power.
 In this experiment, we compile the sampled designs into LLVM IR, instead of PIR, to train the predictors, while the estimators are based on VAE.

 Tab. \ref{tab:ablation} lists the ADRS values of the ablation configurations, showing the performance to approximate the Pareto fronts achieved by using GAN vs. VAE, diffusion model vs. VAE, and LLVM IR vs. PIR.
 The complexities of the GAN-based and diffusion model-based estimators are aligned with that of the VAE-based estimators using PyTorch-OpCounter\footnote{\url{https://github.com/Lyken17/pytorch-OpCounter}}, each having around three million parameters.
 The results show the superior performance of PIR combined with VAE.
-The average improvement is $48.0\% $ over the best-performing ablation configurations, with up to $58.2\% $ improvement for \textit{gramSchmidt}.
-The least improvement is $35.6\% $ for \textit{stencil\_ 3d}.
+The average improvement is $43.0\% $ over the best-performing ablation configurations, with up to $71.1\% $ improvement for \textit{sort\_radix}.
+The least improvement is $19.1\% $ for \textit{aes}.

-For each benchmark, we set the synthesis budget to be $180$ solutions for all the methods and ablation configurations.
+For each benchmark, we set the synthesis budget to be $180$ solutions.
+Thus, each method or ablation configuration is allowed to synthesize at most $180$ designs to approximate the Pareto front.
 We made modifications to the open-sourced code of \textit{GRASP}\footnote{\url{https://github.com/nibst/GRASP_DSE}}, and re-implemented the remaining baselines as closely as possible according to their respective descriptions.
 All the experiments were implemented using Python on the PyTorch framework \cite{paszke2019pytorch}.
 The computational hardware utilized included an Intel i$7$-$12700$K processor for HLS and an Nvidia RTX $3090$ graphics card for training deep models.
-We used Vitis HLS as the HLS tool.
+We used Vitis HLS $2023.1$ as the HLS tool.
 Our simulation platform was set as the Defense-grade Virtex-$7$Q FPGA with part number xq$7$vx$690$t-rf$1930$-$1$I, with a clock constraint of $10ns$.
 All built-in automatic optimizations were disabled.